-To play copyright protected Blu-ray Disc media continuously, update the AACS key.
-The AACS key update requires Internet access.
+To play copyright protected Blu-ray Disc media continuously, you need to update the AACS key.
+Note that the AACS key update requires Internet access.

 As with other optical media devices, circumstances may limit compatibility or prevent Blu-ray Disc media playback.
 VAIO computers may not support movie playback on packaged media recorded in AVC or VC1 format at high bit rates.